1. Loudly state “$PLACE has so many beautiful women” or “$ETHNIC_GROUP women are so hot.”

 5. Try to strike up a conversation with a stranger and get annoyed when they ignore you.

-One time in Quebec City, I was walking home past a bar and a guy said something to me in French, the equivalent of “How’s your evening going?”
+One time in Quebec City, I was walking home past a bar and a guy said something to me in French, the equivalent of “How’s it going?”

 Ordinarily I would respond politely, but since I’m still learning the language, his words didn’t even register; I heard them as a mumble and assumed he was talking to one of the smokers standing next to him.
 I carried on down the sidewalk.
 Then he said, louder, “Ne me regarde même, eh?
 Fuckin’ bitch.”